albert12132/albertwu.org/notes/contents/vim.md

     vim

-You can also open a file with vim:
+You can also open a file with Vim:

     vim myfile.py